liushiyu1994/scientific_figure_plotting/README.md

 ### Get started

-To quickly get started, we’ve provided an example that includes all necessary elements.
+To quickly get started, we've provided an example that includes all necessary elements.
 You can generate the sample figure using the following command:

 ```shell
 python main.py figure 1